East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 • Connecting: cultivating leaders and working intentionally to create the community we want

-• Caring: creating a culture of caring for one another in times of struggle and celebration
+• Caring: creating a culture of support and caring for one another in times of struggle and celebration

 Clergy